jpegleg/storm-reef-clusters/README.md

 #### Notes about rejoining and rebuilding

 Once a node is joined, attempts to join it again will error.
 There are a few ays to handle this.
-We can create additional inventory files that only contain new nodes when doing a cluster expansion.
+We can create additional inventory files that only contain new nodes when doing a cluster expansion. amd the designated control plane node that provides the token.
-We can ignore errors on node join in the ansible.
+We can set ignore errors on node join in the ansible.
 Or we can can rebuild the cluster completely.

 Rebuilding the cluster is fairly quick.
-We can use `microk8s leave` on each node to dissolve the cluster entirely, or `microk8s remove-node $node` to remove a specific node from the cluster.
+We can use `microk8s leave` on each node to dissolve the cluster entirely, or `microk8s remove-node $node` to remove a specific node from the cluster but there may be files or containers that do not get destroyed, that later cause conflict.
+We can avoid that by instead of doing a leave, completely remove the microk8s snap with `snap remove microk8s`, which will be better for rebuilding the cluster cleanly.

 #### Calicoctl version